jamilmahmudlu/virtualfs-frontend/README.md

 Deployment
-For deploying to production, I built the project using npm run build Deployed the static files to Google Cloud Storage which serves the frontend
+For deploying to production, I built the project using npm run build I face problem when i send static files to Google Cloud Storage, but i deploy project to another tool of gcp - firebase.